{tocify} $title={Table of Contents}

 First, make sure the refresh rate is at the highest available—100Hz.

-The image below shows a comparison between the monitor's default factory settings and the adjusted settings that reduce ghosting and black smearing.
+The image below shows a comparison between the monitor's default factory settings (top) and the adjusted settings (bottom) that reduce ghosting and black smearing.

-This setting only changes two options to ensure that the black on this VA panel still looks great and deep.
+This setting only changes two options to ensure that the black on this VA panel still looks good enough.

 - Color Setup (Color Gamut)